adembudak/vim-doctor/README.md

 #### Vim Forks and Neovim

-[Neovim](https://neovim.io/) is a fork of Vim and defines itself extension of Vim with the goal make easy for contribution.
+[Neovim](https://neovim.io/) is a fork of Vim and defines itself as an extension of Vim with the goal that make easy to contribute.
+Neovim can be used as a drop-in replacement of Vim.

 ### Creating a file